suffolklibraries/lgc/content/collections/events/love-mammals-18-02.md

               rel: null
               target: null
               title: null
-        text: 'Access at the Mansion | Ipswich Museums' -
+        text: 'Access at the Mansion'
+  -
     type: paragraph
     attrs:
       textAlign: left
-    content:
-      -
-        type: text
-        text: 'This event is free to all.
-No booking is required, just come by!'
 cta: |-
   This event is organised by Ipswich Museums: